House of Commons photo

 As a mother of three, I know that we need to take a cleaner approach to growing our economy.
 We also have to tackle climate change.
 That is what we are doing.
 We are putting a price on carbon, because that solution uses market forces to lower emissions and grow a cleaner economy.
 We are doing this for my children and for my colleague's grandchildren.

-The Environment October 7th, 2016
+Taxation October 7th, 2016

 Mr. Speaker, let me get this straight.
 The member opposite is criticizing companies that are actually supporting putting a price on pollution.
 These companies created 900,000 jobs and $400 billion in revenue, and they get it.
 The environment and the economy go together.
-We need to reduce emissions while moving to a clean growth economy.
+We need to reduce emissions while moving to a clean-growth economy.

-The Environment October 7th, 2016
+Taxation October 7th, 2016

 Mr. Speaker, I always find it surprising that the party opposite would be against a market measure that is supported by businesses across Canada.